AyrA/WADex/README.md

 WADex
 =====
-Extracts and assembles WAD files from DOOM
+Extracts and assembles WAD files from DOOM and similar games.

 Command line
 ------------

     WADex.exe <operation> <WADfile> [Directory]

-    operation  - Either A,E, or I
+    operation  - Either A, E, I or C
                  A = Assemble (create) WAD from 'Directory' E = Extract WAD to 'Directory'
                  I = Display Info about WAD file as CSV